Close Button Close Button

 These forms are submitted to ensure that the Tax Deducted at Source (TDS) is not deducted on the interest income if payee meets the applicable conditions.
 Form 15G applies to Indian taxpayers below 60 years of age while Form 15H is for residents above 60 years of age.
 Additionally, Form 15G qualifies Hindu Undivided Family (HUF) and non-individuals like trusts for exemption on TDS.

-According to section 206AA of the income tax law, a declaration via Form 15G or Form 15H will be considered invalid if it is not accompanied by the PAN of the person making the declaration.
-If the declaration is without the PAN, then tax is to be deducted at higher of following rates:
+According to section 206AA of the Income Tax Law, a declaration via Form 15G or Form 15H will be considered invalid if it is not accompanied by the PAN of the person making the declaration.
+If the declaration is without the PAN, then tax is to be deducted at the higher of the following rates:

 • At the rate specified in the relevant provision of the Act